 Community Engagement Specialists

-Since the beginning of his tenure in 2016, St. Paul Police Chief Todd Axtell made it a priority to increase community engagement to unprecedented levels by establishing, improving and sustaining community relationships through trusted service with respect.
-In order to be truly inclusive and reach communities that have sometimes been underserved and over-policed, a new position was created out of necessity; the Community Engagement Specialist (CES).
-CES are non-sworn members of the SPPD and provide a critical service by working as a liaison between the community and department.
+St. Paul Police Chief Axel Henry has continued to make community engagement and community relationships a priority through being committed to justly serving our community with courage, honor, and respect.
+In order to be truly inclusive and reach communities that have sometimes been underserved and over-policed, a position was created out of necessity; the Community Engagement Specialist (CES).
+CES' are non-sworn members of the SPPD and provide a critical service by working as a liaison between the community and department.

 • Identifying where police and community connections are missing (or could be stronger) and engaging them in a sustainable and positive manner